ppettersson/random_well512a_simd/readme.txt

 === REQUIREMENTS ===
-An SSE2 capable CPU (i.e. AMD Athlon 64, Intel Pentium 4 or newer.
+An SSE2 capable CPU (i.e. AMD Athlon 64, Intel Pentium 4 or newer).

 It's been tested with Visual Studio 2012 and gcc 4.6.3 but should compile and run on other compilers as well.